 Tosca tester

 Our colleague, Jozef, has been part of the testing team for ten years.
-Like most of the talented colleagues we have the opportunity to work with at msg life Slovakia, he also went through training before he found himself in automated testing.
+Like most of the talented colleagues we have the opportunity to work with at msg life Slovakia, he went through training before he found himself in automated testing.
 Read more about his typical day, but also how he got into testing, what the testing job involves, and what automated testing actually is.

 You work as automation tester..
 What does your day look like?
 Is there anything specific or unusual in it?

-If I find out that there are technical problems, whatever the reason – it could be a network connection problem, sometimes it’s a full disk capacity problem – then I remove the technical cause and run the tests again.
+If I find out that there are technical problems, whatever the reason – it could be a network connection problem, sometimes it’s a full disk capacity problem – then I remove the technical issue and run the tests again.
 If the tests run, my job is to analyze the results.
-Also the analysis is largely automated in our company, the results are entered into a database assigned to the project.
+The analysis is largely automated in our company, the results are entered into a database assigned to the project.
 Our job is then to read and evaluate the specific results correctly and independently.
 We test whenever there are changes in the code.
 We always compare the results of the analysis with previous outputs to see if bugs have appeared in earlier tests.
 In the database, we assign bugs to known or new issues.
 On the second day, further regression tests are run.
 We test to see if a change in the code had an unintended impact on features or created a bug elsewhere.
 The software tester’s day also consists of having various meetings.
 Either with customers or within projects.
-For example, day-to-day calls and updating statuses of tasks.
+That includes daily calls and updating statuses of tasks.
 Into this usually come requests from colleagues when they need help, or brainstorming sessions to move projects forward.

 What does automated testing actually mean ?
 What about human input into testing?

-Automated tests converge at night, at 10:00 pm, when people are at home.
+Automated tests start running at night, at 10:00 pm, when people are at home.
 So when the tester arrives at work, most of the time the results are already available.
 That’s that initial check.
 Then when the results are entered into the database, we have our internal company tool for that.
 It compares the current results with the previous ones.
 If it finds a match, the same error or anything unwanted, I can see in the database that the error is known and I don’t have to bother with it – it’s already waiting to be fixed.

 If I find new bugs, I create issue tickets in Jira for developers and push issues to be resolved.
 So I use automation to detect errors faster, my human input is to prioritize relevance of those errors and then delegate them.